Food Master Bak Kut Teh at The Shark Food Court, Burmah Road, Penang - Alvin Leow

 One thing to take note though, the services from their foreign workers were quite bad.
 So we advice to try being patience in order to not spoil your appetites.
+Bak Kut Teh

-Bak Kut Teh or pork ribs herbal soup is a popular dish consumed in Malaysia and Singapore.
+Or simply pork ribs herbal soup is a popular dish consumed in Malaysia and Singapore.

 The name of the dish means "meat bone tea" in Hokkien.
 The meat here refers to pork mainly; though there are also chicken or vegetarian versions.

 In Malaysia, whenever Bak Kut Teh is mentioned, the locals will often relate it to Klang as the place of origin.

 It is believe that the soup-based dish was invented to help the Chinese workers at Port Klang to supplement their diets and prevent health problems like arthritis and rheumatism. (as many of them worked as manual workers that carries heavy loads in barefoot and are easily afflicted with joint problems)